openstack/magnum/doc/source/troubleshooting-guide.rst

   fail with a timeout, but since heat has a long default timeout, you can look at the `heat stacks`_ and check the WaitConditionHandle resources.

+My bay-create fails with error: "Failed to create trustee XXX in domain XXX" Check the `trustee for bay`_

 Kubernetes bay-create fails
   Check the `heat stacks`_, log into the master nodes and check the `Kubernetes services`_ and `etcd service`_.